Ergonomics

 The Environmental Health and Safety (EHS)

 The EHS is responsible for coordinating ergonomic workstation evaluations.
 EHS works closely with individual employee and the department and seeks expert consultation when necessary, to provide timely evaluations.
-EHS arranges for ergonomics training sessions for group of individuals or for departments as needed.

 Medical Evaluation